prmrdl/XenGuide/sites/prototype/content/Introduction/Concepts/futures.md

 We can visualize Xeneta's rate data by viewing it as a collection of lines: the length of each line representing the duration of a contracted rate and its vertical position representing the price that the rate was negotiated at.

-At the scale of Xeneta's data, the lines of contracts for any day will overlap in both duration and price.
+Xeneta creates a <a href="https://support.xeneta.com/hc/en-us/articles/115001532114-Market-Benchmarks" target="_blank">benchmark value</a> by combining all valid rates for a single day into one number.

-{{< fig src="../futures-1.png" text="Freight market visualization." >}}
+{{< fig src="../futures-1.png" text="Example 1 — Freight market visualization." >}}

-In the example above, the benchmark price provided by Xeneta for today — in this case, the market average — can be calculated by taking the arithmetic average of the 5 rates on our graph that pass through the blue dotted line.
-In this case, the market average will be $300.
+In the example above, the average benchmark price provided by Xeneta for today can be calculated by taking the arithmetic average of the 5 rates on our graph that pass through the blue dashed line.
+In this case, the market benchmark will be $300.

 This is the most basic scenario of how Xeneta presents rates from across the market as a single value that is used for benchmarking.